Darcy232003/OIBSIP-Projects/README.md

-This is a repository which includes Python projects developed for Oasis Infobyte Internship namely - Voice Assistant
+This is a repository which includes Python projects developed for Oasis Infobyte Internship namely - <br>
+Voice Assistant<br>
-BMI Calculator
+BMI Calculator<br>
-Weather App
+Weather App<br>